 We’ve had plenty of DTV action films dealing with either the Russian Mob or the Mexican Cartels.
 In BETRAYED writer/director Harley Wallen (A BENNETT SONG HOLIDAY, ABSTRUSE) gives us both.
 Plus vigilantes.

-Corrupt as hell Mayor Don Alderman (John Savage THE DEER HUNTER, THE KILLING KIND) has cut a deal with the Russian mob.
+Corrupt as hell Mayor Don Alderman (John Savage THE DEER HUNTER, EYE FOR EYE) has cut a deal with the Russian mob.
 Mikhail (Harley Wallen) hasn’t been keeping his end of the bargain and crime, especially human trafficking, is exploding.
 To balance this, he invites the Cartel in to push the Russians out.

 The Russians don’t take well to this and counter by kidnapping the Mayor’s daughter Marie (Kaiti Wallen, wife of Harley) to be sold on the black market by Mr. Stone (Richard Tyson BIG BAD WOLF, DEATH KISS).
 Desperate he hires Mike Wolf (Billy Wirth BODY SNATCHERS, THE LOST BOYS) and Alpha (TJ Storm PUNISHER: WAR ZONE, TALES OF FRANKENSTEIN) to rescue her.